 Our Access to Higher Education courses are designed for adults who want to enter Higher Education but may not have the usual qualifications such as A levels.
 They are accredited through LASER Learning Awards and will help you develop the skills you need to prepare for University.

 If you want to go to University to study courses that relate to Health professions such as adult or children’s nursing or midwifery this course is suitable for you.

 You have the option to study this course full or part-time.
-To study full-time you will need to attend college Tuesday and Thursday all day each week.
+To study full-time you will need to attend college Tuesday and Thursday or Monday and Friday all day each week.
 To study part-time you would need to attend college Tuesday and Wednesday evenings each week.

 This is an intensive course with an extensive workload and therefore will require commitment and time outside of the course time for research and completing the assignments.
 If you would prefer to take the course over two years, then you may consider doing the Introduction to Access in year one and the Diploma in Year two.
 You will also need to have some work experience in the field that you want to go into, as this will be important when applying for UCAS at the beginning of your course.

 If this is your first Level 3 qualification, you may be entitled to all of your fees being paid.
 If you're aged 19 or over and take out a 19+ Advanced Learning Loan to fund your Access to HE Diploma, then go on to successfully complete your degree or subsequent higher education course, the Government will pay the loan that covered your Access course.
 Please be aware if you do not complete the course, you will still be liable to pay the full course fees.
 A deposit will be required at the start of the course if you are applying for a loan, but this will be returned when your loan is finalised.

 If you are aged 19 or over and are starting a further education course at level 3 or above, you may qualify for a 19+ Advanced Learning Loan.
 This course is eligible for a 19+ Loan – for more information on how to apply click here.